RichardDavy84/Website/content/project/aubayes/index.md

 # Motivation
 Have you ever read a paper and thought: “Wow, this is really cool”, then read on only to find the word “Bayesian” in the analysis specification and promptly get lost at the terminology and approach to statistics?

 If you did/do, you are obviously not alone and I think it might be time we do something about it.
-To this end, I have created the AU Bayes Study Group within which we work our way through (1) a [lecture series](https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI) by Bayes Wunderkind Richard McElreath, (2) his corresponding book (“[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)”), and (3) a few practical examples in R.
+To this end, I have created a Bayes Study Group (formerly AU Bayes Study Group) within which we work our way through (1) a [lecture series](https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI) by Bayes Wunderkind Richard McElreath, (2) his corresponding book (“[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)”), and (3) a few practical examples in `R`.

 # Conduct & Logistics
-Below, you will find a few key facts outlining how the AU Bayes Study Group sessions are run.
+Below, you will find a few key facts outlining how this Bayes Study Group sessions are run.
 You will find that what we do is quite a lot (I would like to think it quite exhaustive, actually).
 We are following the example set by some colleagues at the University of Oxford here and I have added some extra bits to the material and schedule.
 Go big or go home, right?

 That being said, I realise that what I propose is quite a big-time commitment – both in per-week hours and for how long this study group is supposed to run.